Economic Activities in Albania: Primary, Secondary, Tertiary, and Quaternary

 The military is a clear example of many economic activities working together.
 The primary sector helps by providing resources needed for military use, like metals and fuels.
 The secondary sector is important too, as it manufactures military equipment.
 The tertiary sector includes services like training and logistics, while the quaternary sector focuses on research and development.
 Lastly, the quinary sector involves high-level decision-making and strategy for military operations.

-In 2023, Albania’s military expenditure was $397.6 million, which is 1.58% of its GDP.
-The active military force consists of 8,500 personnel, resulting in about 3.5 active military members for every 1,000 people in the country.
+As of 2024, Albania’s military expenditure was about $535 million, which is roughly 2.0% of its GDP, reaching the NATO spending target.
+The active military force consists of around 8,500 personnel, resulting in about 3.5 active military members for every 1,000 people in the country.

 International Trade of Albania